 This diversity of method will be employed so as to encourage an increasing element of student autonomy as the student progresses through the levels of the programme, and so as to enable the development of relevant skills through the levels.
 The mix of methods used at any one level, and the progression from one level to another, reflects a strategy that is consistent with the progression of aims and learning outcomes from level 7 to 10.
 For example, at SCQF Level 7 significant emphasis will be placed on lectures and tutor-led or carefully constructed seminars.
-At SCQF Levels 9 and 10, much more emphasis will be placed on student-led seminars, with the tutor playing much more of a mentoring/facilitating role.
+At SCQF Levels 9 and 10, much more emphasis will be placed on student-led seminars, with the tutor playing much more of a mentoring/ facilitating role.

-The VLE also enables peer interaction via the Discussion Board facility, thus overcoming, in measure, the danger of student isolation.
-Students may also access classes via Videoconferencing from another UHI college or learning centre or by using Microsoft Teams from home.
-Most of the lectures will be via video conference - recorded and made available to students.
+The VLE also enables peer interaction via the Discussion Board facility, thus overcoming, in measure, student isolation.
+Students may also access classes via Videoconferencing from another UHI college or learning centre or by using Webex Teams as software.
+Most of the lectures will be video - recorded and will be available to students.